ויגש אליו יהודה

 Our master explains this symbolically (דרך רמז), based on the saying of Hazal that one should always incite the good inclination (יצר הטוב) against the evil inclination (יצר הרע).
 If the good inclination prevails, all is well; if not, one should lead the evil inclination to the house of study.
 If the good inclination has still not prevailed, one should recite the shema, and if the good inclination has still not prevailed, one should remind himself of the day of death.
 Now each of these methods for subduing the evil inclination is best used under particular circumstances, their properties not being identical.
 For example, studying Torah will not help one overcome an angry disposition, because Torah study tends to arouse one’s anger, as the Sages said, “the Torah is what boils within him” (אורייתא הוא דמרתח ביה ).
 Similarly, one who has a tendency to depression will only become even more depressed by thinking about his own demise.
 However, reciting the shema distracts a person from worry, removing jealousy and causing anger to be forgotten, because reciting the shema arouses the fear of God and acceptance, with love and resignation, of whatever happens in accordance with God’s will.

 It was written above that Joseph told his brothers (Id.
 45:5): “ועתה אל תעצבו ואל יחר בעיניכם כי למחיה שלחני אלקים לפניכם”” (Now therefore be not distressed, or angry with yourselves because you sold me here, for God sent me before you to preserve life).
 This advice seems amazing, for sadness and anger are conflicting emotions.
-The reference to conflicting emotions seems to our master to accord with those commentators who suggest that Joseph was unsure whether his brothers had yet conceded that, having reached a position greatly superior to theirs, he was worthy of ruling over them, or that he, the son of Rachel, the principal of the house (עקרת הבית), was worthy of leadership.
+The reference to conflicting emotions seems to our master to accord with those commentators who suggest that Joseph was unsure whether his brothers had yet conceded that, having reached a position greatly superior to theirs, he was worthy of ruling over them, or that he, the son of Rachel, the mainstay of the house (עקרת הבית), was worthy of leadership.
 If they were thinking that Joseph did, indeed, merit leadership, then they would likely be very remorseful for having sold him into slavery.
 On the other hand, Joseph thought that they still might not accept his right to rule over them, in which case their anger would be intensified, because they, themselves, by selling him into slavery, had enabled him to achieve greatness and become ruler of Egypt.
 Joseph also thought that some brothers might hold the first opinion and be remorseful, and others hold the second opinion and be angry.
 He therefore said, “אל תעצבו ואל יחר בעיניכם” (be not grieved, nor angry with yourselves).
 Addressing those who might be sad, he said, “כי למחיה (to preserve life), indicating that what they had done turned out to be for their own benefit, so there was reason to be grieved.
-Addressing those that might be angry, he said “שלחני אלקים לפניכם” (God did send me), so that the honor achieved by Joseph was God’s will, and who can contest God?
+Addressing those that might be angry, he said “שלחני אלקים לפניכם” (God did send me), so that the honor achieved by Joseph was God’s will, and who can contest His will?

 Now the Torah is called a way (דרך), because , as the Sages say (Qidushin 2b), it is written (Exodus 18:20) “והודעתם להם הדרך אשר ילכו בה” (and you shall make known to them the way in which they shall go).
 Death is also called “דרך” as it is written (1 Kings 2:2) “הנה אנכי חולך בדרך כל הארץ” (behold I am going the way of all the land).
 But the sun symbolizes the fear of God, as they say (Psalms 72:5), “יראוך עם שמש” (they shall fear you with the sun), for the sun, when it sets, bows down to its Master.
 When Joseph said to them “אל תרגזו בדרך” (Do not quarrel on the way), he meant: do not provoke your evil inclination with “דרך” either by studying Torah or by thinking of the day of death, both being called “דרך.”
 For neither one is an effective antidote to anger or to depression.